Cypher

 Best Practices

-- Use indexes on frequently queried properties
+- Create indexes on frequently queried properties

 - Limit result set size with

-LIMIT - Avoid expensive path traversals
+LIMIT - Avoid unbounded variable-length path traversals

 - Use